 Children and parents also connect with other families, by sharing meals from local restaurants, engaging in inter-family activities, and sharing their projects.

 Technology pervades all aspects of our lives and young people are growing up playing, learning, and connecting with technology.
 However, parents, especially those with little to no background in technology, are often unsure what role they can play.
 These workshops leverage the learning dynamics that families already use in activities like literacy development and support families in using them in the context of computing, enabling parents and children to become more empowered learning partners.

 Families participate in a series of five 2-hour workshops held in the evenings.
 In every workshop, we begin with dinner, followed by a collaborative design activity, using Scratch and MaKey MaKey.
 With Scratch, families program their own interactive stories, games, and animations.
 With MaKey MaKey, families create physical interfaces to computers, using everyday objects that conduct electricity (such as fruits or Play-Doh).
 With Scratch and MaKey MaKey, families learn to not only use new technologies, but also create their own technologies.
 The workshop series culminates in a showcase night for families to share their projects to the whole community.

-Ricarose Roque, a PhD student with the Lifelong Kindergarten group at the MIT Media Lab, collaboratively designs the workshops with educators and coordinators in schools and community organizations like Boys and Girls Clubs.
+Ricarose Roque, an assistant professor in the Information Science department at the University of Colorado Boulder, collaboratively designs the workshops with educators and coordinators in schools and community organizations like Boys and Girls Clubs.
 They have implemented workshop series in the Boston, MA and in Santa Fe, NM.
-The workshop designs have significant contributions from Franklin Onuoha, Luisa Beck, Xiaodi Chen, Saskia Leggett, Karina Lin, and Richard Liuzzi with guidance from Mitchel Resnick and Natalie Rusk.
+The workshop designs have significant contributions from Franklin Onuoha, Luisa Beck, Xiaodi Chen, Saskia Leggett, Karina Lin, Richard Liuzzi, Rupal Jain, Ana Medina, Nick Giacobbe, and Matthew Taylor with guidance from Mitchel Resnick and Natalie Rusk.